Abu Omar al-Baghdadi: Reports of arrest or death

 The Interior Ministry of Iraq claimed that al-Baghdadi was captured in Baghdad on 9 March 2007, but it was later said that the person in question was not him.
 On 3 May 2007, the Iraqi Interior Ministry said that al-Baghdadi had been killed by American and Iraqi forces north of Baghdad.
-On 23 April 2009, Agence France-Presse reported that he had been arrested by the Iraqi military, and on 28 April the Government of Iraq produced photos to prove it to skeptics.
-The claim was denied by the Islamic State of Iraq, which according to the SITE Intelligence Group, released a recording of al-Baghdadi denying the government's claims.
+On 23 April 2009, Agence France-Presse reported that he had been arrested by the Iraqi military, and on 28 April, the Iraqi government produced photos to prove this.
+The claim was denied by ISI, which released a recording of al-Baghdadi denying the government's claims.
 The Iraqi government continued to insist that the man captured was indeed al-Baghdadi.
 However, tapes and messages from al-Baghdadi continued to be released throughout 2009 and 2010.